Daniel Ragsdale: Career

-Ragsdale joined the U.S. Immigration and Naturalization Service (now Immigration & Customs Enforcement) in 1996, where he worked for the General Counsel's Office.
+Ragsdale joined the U.S. Immigration and Naturalization Service (now U.S. Immigration and Customs Enforcement) in 1996, where he worked for the General Counsel's Office.
 He later became chief management officer of ICE, then chief of the Enforcement Law Division.
 Ragsdale became a deputy director of ICE in 2012.
 In 2013, his office worked to prosecute a smuggling ring which had been mislabeling the country-of-origin of honey, to skirt anti-dumping laws.
 In 2014 as deputy director of ICE he participated in a high-profile bust of an online child pornography ring.

 He became acting director of ICE on January 20, 2017, following the inauguration of Donald Trump as president.
-Trump replaced Ragsdale with Thomas Homan on January 30, 2017, shortly after he fired Acting United States Attorney General Sally Yates.
+Trump replaced Ragsdale with Tom Homan on January 30, 2017, shortly after he fired Acting United States Attorney General Sally Yates.
 No explanation was given for the personnel change.
 Ragsdale retained his position of deputy director.
 The demotion of Ragsdale together with the firing of Yates has been referred to as the Monday Night Massacre.

 In May 2017 he resigned from ICE to take a position with GEO Group, the second-largest private prison company in the country.